alandoherty/protosocket-net/README.md

 ## Usage

-Overall the library makes use of the concept of peers, which can represent a inbound connection or an outgoing client connection.
+In ProtoSocket, sockets are represented as peers, which can be either an inbound connection or an outgoing client connection.
 You can use `Peer.Side` to determine if a peer is a client or server connection.
 The library provides three ways of receiving packets from the opposing peer, it is safe to use all at once if your application requires.

 - `IObserver<TFrame>` subscriptions
 - `Peer.Received` event